 Why do certain clothes smell worse than others after we sweat?

-A study published in the journal Applied and Environmental Microbiology shows that polyester apparel is much stinkier than cotton clothing after a hard workout, because it is less absorbent and promotes odor-causing bacteria.
+A study published in the journal Applied and Environmental Microbiology shows that polyester apparel retains stink more than cotton clothing after a hard workout, because it is less absorbent and promotes odor-causing bacteria.

-“We investigated the microbial growth on both textile types and it appeared that different microbial growth occurred,” says Chris Callewaert, researcher at Ghent University in Belgium and the website DrArmpit.com.
+“We investigated the microbial growth on both textile types, and it appeared that different microbial growth occurred,” says Ghent University’s Chris Callewaert, PhD, senior postdoctoral research fellow at Research Foundation Flanders and creator of the website DrArmpit.com.

 Like natural cotton, wool can help you avoid a smelly clothes hamper.
 While wool will permit microbial growth, it breeds mostly nonodorous bacteria.

 Workout wear is often made from synthetics like Lycra and polyester, which can wick away sweat but hold on to body odor.
 Specially formulated detergents can help dissolve the oils that interact with bacteria and cause the smell.
-Antimicrobial sportswear can also help reduce the microbial numbers, but they come with their own risks (see “Why Anti-Odor Clothes Stink“).
+Antimicrobial sportswear can also help reduce the microbial numbers, but it comes with its own risks.
+(For more on why anti-odor clothes stink, see “Why Anti-Odor Clothes Stink“.)